Monitor Kubernetes clusters using Azure Monitor and cloud native tools

 If you have an existing Grafana environment, then you can continue to use it and add Azure Monitor managed service for Prometheus as a data source.
 You can also add the Azure Monitor data source to Grafana to use data collected by Container insights in custom Grafana dashboards.
 Perform this configuration if you want to focus on Grafana dashboards rather than using the Container insights views and reports.

-Enable Container Insights for collection of logs
+Enable collection of container logs

-When you enable Container Insights for your Kubernetes cluster, it deploys a containerized version of the Azure Monitor agent that sends data to a Log Analytics workspace in Azure Monitor.
-Container insights collects container stdout/stderr, infrastructure logs, and performance data.
-All log data is stored in a Log Analytics workspace where they can be analyzed using Kusto Query Language (KQL).
+When you enable collection of container logs for your Kubernetes cluster, Azure Monitor deploys a containerized version of the Azure Monitor agent that sends stdout/stderr and infrastructure logs to a Log Analytics workspace in Azure Monitor where they can be analyzed using Kusto Query Language (KQL).

 Collect control plane logs for AKS clusters

+The logs for AKS control plane components are implemented in Azure as resource logs.
 Create a diagnostic setting for each AKS cluster to send resource logs to a Log Analytics workspace.
 Use Azure Policy to ensure consistent configuration across multiple clusters.

 There's a cost for sending resource logs to a workspace, so you should only collect those log categories that you intend to use.
 For a description of the categories that are available for AKS, see Resource logs.
 Start by collecting a minimal number of categories and then modify the diagnostic setting to collect additional categories as your needs increase and as you understand your associated costs.
 You can send logs to an Azure storage account to reduce costs if you need to retain the information for compliance reasons.
 For details on the cost of ingesting and retaining log data, see Azure Monitor Logs pricing details.